UnityTech/user-reporting-vr/README.md

-# user-reporting-vr
+# Unity Cloud Diagnostics: User Reporting VR Sample

-A VR Unity project that uses the User Reporting feature of Unity Cloud Diagnostics.
+This is a VR Unity project that uses the User Reporting feature of Unity Cloud Diagnostics.